 - Eden II

 - The Institute for Basic Research in Developmental Disorders (IBR) is an excellent site for students interested in behavioral neuroscience/biopsychology and developmental psychology.

 Washington Center: Internships are available for students interested in working and living in Washington, DC for a summer or semester.
 Typical placements include a summer at the National Institute of Mental Health (NIMH), a government agency lab, or a Washington area university psychology lab.
-If interested, see Dr. Kraus in the Registrar’s Office (he is the official liaison between Wagner and the Center).
+If interested, see Dr. Kraus in the Government and Politics department (he is the official liaison between Wagner and the Center).
 You may also want to speak with Dr. Nolan since he interned at NIMH through this program when he was an undergraduate.
 Credit at Wagner is available.
 Optimal time to do this: Junior year.
 Link to Washington Center web site.

 CREDIT: For internship placements outside the senior learning community (both clinical and laboratory), students should register for PS 497.
 Students who wish to conduct an independent research project (e.g. honors projects) should register for PS 593.
 The student must be supervised by a full-time member of the psychology department (indicated by section letter) and there is paper work that must be filed.
 See Wagner College Undergraduate Bulletin for internship guidelines and see your psychology advisor!